dmedellin/StoryCraftAI/README.md

 2. **Access the UI**

     Open your web browser and go to `http://localhost:3000` to start generating and managing project stories.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/YourFeatureName`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`.
-4. Push to the branch: `git push origin feature/YourFeatureName`.
-5. Open a pull request.

 ## License